 Keep your relationship professional and centered on business only during office hours.
 When the clock strikes six, you throw your thinking hats out and start hanging out as friends.
 You should know the distinction between a professional criticism from a personal one, and you and your friend/s should be clear on this from the start.

 4. What are your strengths and weaknesses?
 How much time and effort are you willing to put into the venture?

 Each individual has her strengths and special talents she can contribute to the betterment of the company.
 Utilize these and fill in your own strengths where the other is weak.
 This way, you create a symbiotic working environment for everybody.
 Your client will also be very happy that all aspects of his or her job order has been tackled thoroughly by a team that looks at all angles of his or her request.

 At this point, it is important to note that while inviting friends to start a business with you is a potentially fun prospect, not all of your friends have something to contribute realistically to the company’s goals.
 In short, you don’t have to get all of your friends as partners just so the other won’t feel left out.
 Determine who among your buddies are the best contributors as full-time partners.
 Perhaps the others can chip in on a per-project basis or just function as non-managing investors.

 5. Define your goals for the company, so you can arrive at a compromise if they don’t go in the same direction.

-Being in a business with friends could help your venture grow much better and faster because the lines of communications are expected to be more open than, say, venturing with strangers.
-While some business experts do not recommend this, if you are able to define lines at the start and address potential areas of conflict, then you could be looking at one of the happiest places you’ve ever worked in your life.
+Being in a business with friends could help your venture grow much faster because the lines of communications are expected to be more open than, say, venturing with strangers.
+While some business experts do not recommend this.
+If you are able to define the lines at the start and address potential areas of conflict, then you could build one of the happiest and successful companies you’ve ever imagined.